alexjohnson505/web-angular.js/README.md

 Finally, open `file:///path/to/ng-boilerplate/build/index.html` in your browser.

+> Remember:
+> EDIT files from /src/
+> OPEN files from /build/

 ### Overall Directory Structure

 At a high level, the structure looks roughly like this: